The benefits of open customer journey mapping

 - Understand how you can increase customer loyalty and return purchases within existing customers

 In the image above, There are “six main events” for the customer in the big circles, which will take most of the customers time.
-Then we have the purple lines which indicates other important check-points.
-This is the customers context and what I mena with an open customer journey.
+Then we have the purple lines which indicate other important check-points.
+This is the customers context and what I mean with an open customer journey.